 ii.
 Fixed Cost Components: building and warehouse operation expenses; equipment leases; indirect benefits and labor; management; office expenses; depreciation below the line; other income and expenses.

-1.10 For Services rendered, Service Provider will invoice Kellogg, on a per Facility basis, for all approved Charges in accordance with Schedule 3.
+1.10 For Services rendered, Service Provider will invoice Kellogg, on a per Facility basis, for all Charges in accordance with Schedule 3.

 i.
 On the first day of each Kellogg fiscal month, Service Provider will provide Kellogg with its estimated Charges in an approved billing format established for the upcoming fiscal month for Kellogg financial accrual purposes.
 Kellogg’s fiscal calendar for the corresponding year will be provided on an annual basis.